sustainable-software-guidelines/Sustainable-Software-Development/Energy-and-Resource-Efficiency/Tech-Carbon-Standard-by-Scott-Logic.md

 ### Tech Carbon Standard by Scott Logic

-You can find practices for Energy and Resource Efficiency [here](https://www.techcarbonstandard.org/).
+You can find practices related to Energy and Resource Efficiency [here](https://www.techcarbonstandard.org/).